and the first in 12 years -- to reach the final clue

 In 66 previous hunts, the medallion always has been found.
 The latest it turned up was 5 p.m. on the final day of the 1984 hunt, nearly 18 hours after the final clue came out.

-Anibas said he had a park in mind for his final effort, but he was only about 90 percent sure.
-He said that while this year’s clues were vague, that is usually the case the year after a short hunt.
-Last year’s medallion was found after just five clues.
-The previous 12-clue hunts, the 2003 medallion in Como Park and the 2004 medallion in Phalen Park, followed a 2002 hunt when the medallion was found after six clues.
+Anibas said that while this year's clues have been vague, that's usually the case the year after a short hunt.
+Last year's medallion was found after just five clues.
+The last 12-clue hunts, the 2003 medallion in Como Park and the 2004 medallion in Phalen Park, followed a 2002 hunt when the medallion was found after six clues.

 Here’s a list of other hunts that went down to the final clue, gleaned from the Anibas book, which is available at his website, www.wintercarnival.mysite.com .